CodeCs1/Hibiki-Duwuca-repos/README.md

 3. Then it extract the package and run package script and installer script (instscr) (it also contain reinstall and uninstall function)

 Explanation:
-* pckscr: package script or duca package manager downloader script
+* pckzip: package zip contain package script (main.dupck)
-* instscr: installer script or duca package manager installer script
+* dupck: Duca Packager Script

 And everyone CAN upload their package into this repos and use it in that package manager.